Phineas Makhurane

-Phineas Makhurane (13 January 1939 – 1 December 2018) was an academic and chairman of the Zimbabwe National Council for Higher Education.
-He was the first Vice-Chancellor of the National University of Science and Technology and a previous Pro-Vice-Chancellor of the University of Zimbabwe.
+Phineas Makhurane (13 January 1939 – 1 December 2018) was a Zimbabwean academic, physicist, and university administrator.
+He was the founding Vice-Chancellor of the National University of Science and Technology, Zimbabwe (1991–2004), a former Pro-Vice-Chancellor of the University of Zimbabwe, and later chairman and founding chief executive of the National Council for Higher Education.

-Biography
+Early life and education

-Makhurane was one of the first Africans to study physics and mathematics at the University of Rhodesia and Nyasaland, now the University of Zimbabwe.
+Makhurane was among the first Black Zimbabweans to study physics and mathematics at the University of Rhodesia and Nyasaland and later obtained a doctorate in solid-state physics from the University of Sheffield.